kevinhle/phase-0-tracks/version-control/git-definitions.md

 * What is a merge conflict?

-For example a merge conflict happens when 2 people are working together on a prjoct and are unable to merge the 2 feature branches to the master branch.
+For example a merge conflict happens when 2 people are working together on the same repository and made changes on the same line, that's usually when a merge conflict occurs.
+To resolve this you would run git status and it would tell you more more about the conflict in order for you to fix the problem.